Belknap History, Family Crest & Coats of Arms

-Another 45 words (3 lines of text) are included under the topic Early Belknap Notables in all our PDF Extended History products and printed products wherever possible.
+Another 30 words (2 lines of text) are included under the topic Early Belknap Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Belknap were among these contributors, for they have been located in early North American records:

 Belknap Settlers in United States in the 17th Century

 - Thomas Belknap who settled in Lynn Massachusetts in 1620

 - Abraham Belknap, the scion of the family from Warwickshire, also settled in Lynn in 1637

 - Abraham Belknap, who landed in Lynn, Massachusetts in 1637